MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-line-appearance.md

 Shared line appearance lets a user choose a delegate to answer or handle calls on their behalf.
 This feature is helpful if a user has an administrative assistant who regularly handles the user's calls.
 In the context of shared line appearance, a manager is someone who authorizes a delegate to make or receive calls on their behalf.
 A delegate can make or receive calls on behalf of the delegator.

 > [!IMPORTANT]
-> This feature is only available in Teams Only deployment mode.
-For more details on Teams deployment modes, see [Understand Microsoft Teams and Skype for Business coexistence and interoperability](teams-and-skypeforbusiness-coexistence-and-interoperability.md)
+> This feature is only in Teams Only deployment mode.
+For more information on Teams deployment modes, see [Understand Microsoft Teams and Skype for Business coexistence and interoperability](teams-and-skypeforbusiness-coexistence-and-interoperability.md)

 ## Dialing Permissions and Routing